 Things to do in the Galapagos Islands

 When I was doing my research, I searched for the free things I could do on the islands.
 It turns out that there are many activities that you can do for free on each island!
-Some days I would rent snorkel gears for 5 USD, other days I would just walk around to lagoons and beaches.
-During my whole trip, I only took one organized tour to the lava tunnels (los tuneles) in Isabela, which cost 120 USD.
-It was an amazing trip, because I got the chance to see penguins, sharks, sting rays, etc. Anyways, what I’m trying to point out here is that there are many budget friendly options and being in a tour is optional (unless you are there to scuba dive, maybe).
+Some days I would rent snorkel gear for 5 USD, other days I would just walk around to lagoons and beaches.
+During my whole trip, I only took one organized tour to the lava tunnels (los tuneless) in Isabela, which cost 120 USD.
+It was an amazing trip because I got the chance to see penguins, sharks, sting rays, etc. Anyways, what I’m trying to point out here is that there are many budget-friendly options, and being on a tour is optional (unless you are there to scuba dive, maybe).

 Now you know